 The Mediterranean Coastline is one of the most beautiful parts of Europe, but when you only explore it one beach at a time, you’ll never really see its full glory.
-To do that, you need to hop into a Lamborghini – or the closest available equivalent – and set off on a road trip along this dazzling coastline.
-We’ve put together four of our favourite routes, perfect if you’re thinking of taking a tour around some of our luxury villa rentals.
+To do that, you need to hop into a Lamborghini – or the closest available equivalent – and set off on a road trip along this dazzling coastline, while on the road, consider a Trip to Coyote Howls RV Park to have some fun and rest.
+We’ve put together four of our favorite routes, perfect if you’re thinking of taking a tour around some of our luxury villa rentals.

 Cassis to La Ciotat, France